 - Hip adduction with resistance bands: As groin strength improves, you can add more resistance to hip adduction exercises with bands.
 Secure one end of a resistance band around your ankle and the other end around an object that will not move.
 Standing on the opposite leg, position yourself so that the resistance of the band will increase as you gently swing your leg toward the centerline of your body without bending the knee.
 Do 10 repetitions on each side, and increase the number as strength improves.

 Additional Pulled Groin Muscle Treatment Ideas

-Like most other types of soft tissue injuries, pulled groin muscle treatment can include RICE therapy:
+Like with most other types of soft tissue injuries, pulled groin muscle treatment can include RICE therapy5:

 You can administer this treatment with traditional ice packs and compression bandages, or increase the effectiveness of therapeutic cold and compression with a cold therapy system.

 If the pain is so severe that cold therapy cannot sufficiently dull it, your doctor might recommend temporarily taking an over-the-counter pain medication to help reduce pain and swelling during your pulled groin muscle recovery.

 After the initial swelling and inflammation has subsided, some people like to apply therapeutic heat.
 This can help loosen up stiff muscles and increase range of motion.6

 Massage is another popular method for reducing tension in the groin muscles while recovering from a pull or tear.
 This type of treatment is appropriate after the area is no longer tender to the touch, as otherwise it might be too painful and uncomfortable.7